 Costs and pricing

-The £100 non refundable deposit is payable before your class goes live.
-This is to cover administration costs and to show that you are invested in the endeavour and unlikely to cancel.
+The £80 non refundable deposit is payable before your class goes live.
+This is to cover administration, space and to show that you are invested in the endeavour and unlikely to cancel.
 If you cancel or unable to fulfil your commitment for any reason then this has a significant impact on the reputation of the market as a whole and, in turn, people's confidence in the other small businesses involved.
-It also costs a lot more time to ring round and cancel all your bookings than it does for them to go ahead.

 Example 1: The right way